Lusty Lady: Seattle

 The Seattle Lusty Lady opened in the 1970s and moved to its final location at 1315 First Avenue in downtown Seattle near Pike Place Market in 1985.
 The club was well known for its frequently changing and often amusing marquee announcements.
 The Lusty Lady is immediately across the street from the Seattle Art Museum and the marquee often commented on current exhibits or the Hammering Man statue.
 Mimi Gates, stepmother of Bill Gates and director of the Seattle Art Museum, said "The Lusty Lady's marquee is a Seattle landmark."
 Nirvana’s logo was also inspired by the happy face logo there, which said, "Have An Erotic Day!"

-In 2006, the Seattle Lusty Lady survived a threatened wrecking ball when the building's owner, a Seattle family, refused a multimillion-dollar tear-down offer from developers of a new Four Seasons Hotel next door.
+In 2006, the building's owner, a Seattle family, refused a multimillion-dollar tear-down offer from developers of a new Four Seasons Hotel next door.
 The owners instead received $850,000 "for air rights to the views over their property".
 Employees celebrated by posting on their reader board: "We're Open, Not Clothed!"

 In January 2010, police arrested a peeping tom in the Lusty Lady who had climbed up from a viewing booth into the ceiling crawl space overhead, then partly crashed through the glass ceiling above the stage.

-On Sunday April 11, 2010, the Lusty Lady in Seattle announced that it would close its doors for business in June.
+On April 11, 2010, the Lusty Lady in Seattle announced that it would close its doors for business in June 2010.
 The economic climate and the rise of Internet pornography were cited as reasons for closing.
 On June 28, 2010, the Lusty Lady marquee was removed from the Seattle location.
 It was acquired by the Museum of History & Industry and is now on display at their museum in the South Lake Union neighborhood.

 In the wake of the Lusty Lady announcing its shutdown, the NPR program All Things Considered did a story focusing on the peep show's history and relationship to the broader downtown Seattle community.

+In March 2023, Andrew Conru, founder of Friend Finder Networks, bought the Lusty Lady's building for $3 million, calling the purchase "a gift to the city".
+He intended to redevelop it into a hotel, a strip club, a restaurant, a museum, a retail store, or some other concern, soliciting ideas from the public.
+In June 2023, Conru's architect submitted plans to the city to raze the building.
+"Unfortunately for safety reasons it is a teardown.
+We looked at a seismic retrofit.
+It's just not going to happen," said Conru, who said that costs motivated his decision.